williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/byo_saml.md

 #### Step 4 – Publish the CSR

-- Use the [/api/v1/apps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate for Outbound SAML apps.
+- Use the [/api/v1/apps/credentials/csrs/:csrid/lifecycle/publish API](/docs/api/resources/apps.html#publish-csr-for-application) to publish the certificate for Outbound SAML apps.
-- Use the [/api/v1/idps/credentials/csrs/lifecycle/publish API](#top) to publish the certificate for Inbound SAML apps.
+- Use the [/api/v1/idps/credentials/csrs/:csrid/lifecycle/publish API](/docs/api/resources/idps.html#publish-signing-csr-for-idp) to publish the certificate for Inbound SAML apps.

 Base64 encoding and both PEM and CER certificate formats are supported.